-Beyond producing original research, the Prison Policy Initiative seeks to empower activists, journalists and policy makers to make effective criminal justice policy.
-This page seeks to fill the gap between the information that exists and the people who want to make informed decisions.
+Beyond producing original research, the Prison Policy Initiative edits several databases to empower activists, journalists and policy makers to make effective criminal justice policy.

-- Research Clearinghouse: We catalog all of the empirical criminal justice research available on the internet for you right here.
-We also have an email newsletter for new clearinghouse updates.
+- Research Clearinghouse: virtually all of the empirical criminal justice research available on the internet catalogued right here.
+(We also offer an email newsletter (at right) for the Research Clearinghouse updates.)

 - Legal resources for incarcerated people: law firms and organizations that provide free legal assistance to incarcerated people on civil (non-criminal) matters.
 We automatically remove entries that have not been re-confirmed by the organization within the last 12 months.